 “CAMH has had a great experience in adapting CBT for people of African and Caribbean origin,” said principal co-investigator Dr. Kwame McKenzie, Director of Health Equity at CAMH and CEO of the Wellesley Institute.
 “When culturally adapted CBT was used at Women’s Health In Women’s Hands Community Health Centre it significantly improved equity in care and decreased the number of their patients coming to the CAMH Emergency Department in crisis.
 We hope to have the same impact for the South Asian population.”

-Gary Thandi - Moving Forward Family Services, Vancouver
+- Gary Thandi from Moving Forward Family Services(Vancouver)

 For further information, or to arrange an interview, please contact Sean O'Malley, Media Relations, CAMH, 416-595-6015 or email@example.com

 Interested in Participating?
 South Asian community members living in Vancouver, the Greater Toronto Area and Ottawa can email us at firstname.lastname@example.org for more info.

 ABOUT THE CENTRE FOR ADDICTION AND MENTAL HEALTH